ppetrovtv/pine_script_docs/source/Context_Switching_the_security_Function.rst

 --------------------

 We will assume that we are applying a script to the chart IBM,1.
-The following script will display the ‘close’ of the IBM symbol but on a 15 resolution.
+The following script will display the 'close' of the IBM symbol but on a 15 resolution.

 ::